NextmediaMa/youcan-pay-for-woocommerce/readme.txt

 == Description ==

-Accept Visa, MasterCard, American Express, and more directly on your store with the YouCan Pay for WooCommerce.
+Accept Visa, MasterCard, American Express, and more directly on your store with the YouCan Pay.

 = Take Credit card payments easily and directly on your store =